 Sanitation / Recycling

 The City of Temple Terrace suspended collection of recycling in March due to cautions surrounding the Coronavirus.
-While Hillsborough County was forced to put a temporary halt on their recycling and yard waste program on June 24 due to a significant shortage of truck drivers caused by COVID-19, the City is poised to resume its complimentary recycling program for residents in the following manner:
+While Hillsborough County was forced to put a temporary halt on their recycling and yard waste program on June 24 due to a significant shortage of truck drivers caused by COVID-19, the City has resumed its complimentary recycling program for residents in the following manner:

-- PAPER AND CARDBOARD – Collection of recyclable paper products will begin the week of June 29.
-Residents should put paper products ONLY in their green bins and place curbside on their regular recycling pick-up day.
+- PAPER AND CARDBOARD – Residents should put paper products ONLY in their green bins and place curbside on their regular recycling pick-up day.
 Bins containing materials other than paper products will not be serviced.

-- METALS AND PLASTICS – Beginning on July 6, the City will provide strategically placed receptacles around the City in which residents may deposit metals and plastic goods to be collected for recycling.
+- METALS AND PLASTICS – The City has provided strategically placed receptacles around the City in which residents may deposit metals and plastic goods to be collected for recycling.

-- GLASS – The City is discontinuing separated glass recycling.
+- GLASS – The City has discontinued separated glass recycling.
 Residents should place glass items into their regular garbage, which is taken to a Waste-to-Energy plant for incineration.

 Click here for more information about the City’s revised Recycling program.